DKessler95/Noordergloed/replit.md

-# Replit.md - Pluk & Poot E-commerce Platform
+# Replit.md - Pluk & Poot Kombucha Platform

 ## Overview

-This is a modern e-commerce website for artisanal syrups and ramen pre-orders based in Groningen, Netherlands.
-The application features a product catalog for handmade elderflower and rose syrups, a ramen pre-order system, admin dashboard, email notifications, and responsive design with dark mode support.
+This is a modern e-commerce website for artisanal kombucha and workshop bookings based in Groningen, Netherlands.
+The application features a product catalog for handmade ginger and berry kombucha, a kombucha brewing workshop booking system, admin dashboard, email notifications, and responsive design with dark mode support.

 ## User Preferences